marshka/ml-20-21/assignment_2/general_feedback.md

 ## ML concepts

-- **Early stopping with the correct metric**: Some of you, as in the first assignment, did not use the EarlyStopping class correctly.
-Specifically, some of you monitored the training accuracy (or even loss) by passing the "accuracy" (or "loss", respectively) to the "monitor" value of the class EarlyStopping, but you should have passed "val_accuracy".
+- **Early stopping with the correct metric**: Some of you, as in the first assignment, did not use the `EarlyStopping` class correctly.
+Specifically, some of you monitored the training accuracy (or even loss) by passing the `"accuracy"` (or `"loss"`, respectively) to the "monitor" value of the class `EarlyStopping`, but you should have passed `"val_accuracy"`.
 This is an big mistake, so make sure not to make it again in the future.

     - It's also important to note that, in general, the metrics that you may want to monitor (like the accuracy) may not correspond to the loss.
 In the case of a multi-class classification problem (like exercise 1 of this assignment 2), the loss was the cross-entropy and the metric was the accuracy, which are different!